 I don't have a particular recommendation between the two, since they're nearly identical.
 For those who own other Logitech peripherals, though, it's worth noting that the Proteus Spectrum can sync with the company's RGB gaming products, such as the Orion Spark keyboard and the Atlas Spectrum headset.

 It's great to see a company take a nearly perfect product and iron out its last remaining kinks.
-The Logitech G500s was a top-notch all-purpose gaming mouse, but its successor, the Logitech G502 Proteus Core ($79.99), surpasses it in every way.
-In fact, we can confidently say that the Proteus Core is the best all-purpose gaming mouse yet.
+The Logitech G500s was a top-notch all-purpose gaming mouse, but its successor, the Logitech G502 Proteus Core, surpasses it in every way.
+In fact, we rate it so highly that we consider it the best gaming mouse overall.

 The Proteus Core makes smart design choices at every possible opportunity, offering a comfortable experience for players who use a palm grip and an exceptional one for players who use a claw grip.